PaizCollin/beehive-webapp/README.md

 # `store.js`

+## Description

-This code snippet configures a Redux store using @reduxjs/toolkit.
-It uses two slices, auth and apiary, to manage state related to user authentication and the application's apiary feature.
+The `store` file configures a Redux store using `@reduxjs/toolkit`.
+It uses two slices, `auth` and `apiary`, to manage state related to user authentication and the application's apiary feature.

 # Components